 Bar chain All Bar One were among the first to start limiting use of straws and used the hashtag #strawssuck to encourage others to join in.

-In mid-2017 it began to replace its plastic straws with eco-friendly versions.
+The company buys 4.7 million straws a year and in mid-2017 it began to replace its plastic straws with eco-friendly versions.

 The company says it's seen "a considerable reduction in plastic straw usage" since making the move and says reaction from customers has been positive.